semap/RxViewModel-Simple-Example/README.md

 - Render the Live Data (coming from RxJava Observable) in the ViewModel
 - Tell ViewModel to execute actions

-There is no any logic in the view.
+**No logic in the View**

 # Clean code - ViewModel
 The main idea of the RxViewModel is **Action**, **State** and **ViewModel**.
 - We have [three Actions](app/src/main/java/rxviewmodel/example/login/viewmodel/LoginAction.kt) in this simple app.
 They are SetUsername, SetPassword and Login.
 - The [State](app/src/main/java/rxviewmodel/example/login/viewmodel/LoginState.kt) represent the data of the ViewModel.
-- The ([LoginViewModel](app/src/main/java/rxviewmodel/example/login/viewmodel/LoginViewModel.kt)) is the core.
+- The [LoginViewModel](app/src/main/java/rxviewmodel/example/login/viewmodel/LoginViewModel.kt) is the core.
 It generate a next State based on action and current state.
 ViewModel also reveals the LiveData for View to render.
 And those LiveData are coming form the RxJava observables that RxViewMode provides.

 # The RxJava observables that RxViewModel provides